Zhaxxy/eZglb2mol/README.md

 THIS IS VERY BAD, IF I WAS YOU I WOULD JUST WAIT UNTILL WORKBENCH IS PUBLIC

-some of this code is not by me, spefically the vertex normals code which is by ennou
+some of this code is not by me, spefically the vertex normals code which is by ennuo